 Your should be sure to claim the tax free threshold in your employer’s tax withholding calculations for each pay.
 Employers are required to follow the Tax Withholding declaration that employees submit to then; so if the tax free threshold is not claimed when entitled, too much tax would be withheld which would only become available as a credit, or refundable after the next annual tax assessment.

 Employees can re-submit a correcting declaration if needed.
 Normally the tax free threshold can be claimed only once, at one job.
 Usually you would only claim the tax-free threshold at the job with the higher pay, to ensure the threshold allowance is maximised.
 A second job would then be taxed at a higher rate, to anticipate the higher level of tax needed for the end-of-year tax assessment.

 Since 1 July 2012

-With the increase in tax free threshold to $18,200 it is now much more likely that some employees have total income from more than one job which in total is under the tax free threshold.
+With the increase in tax free threshold to $18,200 it is more likely than before that some employees’ total income from more than one job is under the tax free threshold.

 In that case it is permissible to lodge a further declaration claiming the tax free threshold at a second job, as long as you are sure that total income will not become taxable.

 If the income subsequently rises over the limit, it would be advisable to re-submit a declaration without the tax free threshold claim, to avoid or minimise any shortfall at the end of the year.